HuynhThiHuyenTrang/customer_segmentation_analysis/README.md

 This project was developed as part of my Data Analytics portfolio to demonstrate SQL Server, data preparation, business analysis, and Power BI visualization skills.

----

-⭐ If you find this project useful, please consider giving it a star.